Paid Ad Testing Matrix

 It’s probably likely you are also obsessing over the audience and targeting.
 Rightfully so – reaching the wrong audience at the wrong time is a sure fire way to lose $ quickly.

 However, there is something that is even more important in terms of performance – especially early in the game when you are just getting started running ads.
 That thing is creative!
 Creative accounts for at least 50% of success for paid campaigns at the start and over time.
 At least.
 Trust me on this, I've learned the hard way having spent literally thousands of dollars on ad campaigns that lack enough creative power.

 It’s true that you need great content and great headlines to hook potential users and that you need a solid audience to target, but it’s been proven time and time again that casting a wide net creative-wise will give you a higher ROI.
 It’s not just the creative though that counts – it’s your ability to test multiple different creative units against multiple different pieces of content that you’ll likely win.

 Anyone who knows me knows that I’m not creative in the visual way – I'm red/green color blind, I can’t draw well, my hand writing is horrible, and my eye for design is not bad, but I can’t create anything worth looking at.
 I’d much rather just spin up tons of content and dive deep into the more technical aspects of growth marketing (experiments, conversion rate optimization, audience tuning, activation to name a few) than attempt to handle creative.
 But this is exactly the wrong approach and I know it.
 So rather than give in, I’ve developed a framework to help keep those non-creative types like me honest: the ad matrix.

-This post provides a template to use for running multiple creative experiments mapped against variations of copy.
+This matrix provides a template to use for running multiple creative experiments mapped against variations of copy.
 The goal is to keep ads fresh and to ensure the best performing ads rise to the top, under performing ads get tuned down, and that a constant state of control vs challenger is in place.
 And this approach forces you to get creative.
 Give it a try!

 2×2, 4×4, 5×5, 10×10 – there are endless permutations of the ad testing matrix.
 Pick one and get started!